ocaml-explore/explore/content/workflows/adding-unit-tests-to-your-project/index.md

 ---
+title: Adding Unit Tests to your Project
+date: 2020-09-07 11:52:40 +00:00
 authors:
 - Patrick Ferris
-title: Adding Unit Tests to your Project
-date: 2020-08-05 09:10:42
 description: Write tests to check the functionality of your code using Alcotest
+tools:
+- Dune
 users:
 - Library Authors
 - Application Developers
-tools:
-  - Dune
 libraries:
 - Alcotest
 ---
 ## Overview